getzep/graphiti/README.md

 ## graphiti and Zep Memory

-graphiti powers the core of Zep's next-generation memory layer for LLM-powered Assistants and Agents.
+graphiti powers the core of [Zep's memory layer](https://www.getzep.com) for LLM-powered Assistants and Agents.

 We're excited to open-source graphiti, believing its potential reaches far beyond memory applications.